eindhovenrb/eindhovenrb.github.com/index.md

 ---
 layout: default
-title: Eindhoven.rb, the monthly user group meetup for Rubyists in the Eindhoven region
+title: The monthly user group meetup for Rubyists in the Eindhoven region
 ---

 Eindhoven.rb is a **social gathering**.
 The goal is to meet other [Ruby][]-lovin' folk and talk about current developments, hip tools and everything else.
 There's room to showcase your own open-source projects, or find help for your pet project.
 We meet at [The Trafalgar Pub][map] every **first thursday of the month**.